USS BENFOLD

 January 21, 1999 Cmdr.
 Thomas H. Copeman relieved Cmdr.
 Donald M. Abrashoff as commanding officer of the Benfold.

 Frmo Feb.
-19 through March 12, the guided-missile destroyer participated in a Composite Training Unit Exercise (COMPTUEX).
-Ammo onload at NWS Seal Beach, Calif., from April 7-9.
+19 through March 12, the guided-missile destroyer participated in a Composite Training Unit Exercise (COMPTUEX); Ammo onload at NWS Seal Beach, Calif., from April 7-9.

-April 30, USS Benfold departed homeport for a Family and Friends Day Cruise.
-Underway for Fleet Exercise (FLEETEX) 99 from May 6-17.
+April 30, USS Benfold departed homeport for a Family and Friends Day Cruise; Underway for Fleet Exercise (FLEETEX) 99 from May 6-17.

-July 23, The Benfold anchored off the coast of Pattaya, Thailand, for a five-day visit.
-Port call to Singapore from July 31- Aug.
+July 11, The Benfold arrived in Chinhae, Republic of Korea, for a five-day port visit; Anchored off the coast of Pattaya, Thailand, from July 23-28; Port call to Singapore from July 31- Aug.
 4.

-August 31, USS Benfold arrived in Manama, Bahrain, for a four-day port visit.
-Port call to Jebel Ali, U.A.E., from Sept.
+August 31, USS Benfold arrived in Manama, Bahrain, for a four-day port visit; Port call to Jebel Ali, U.A.E., from Sept.
 17-21.

-September 27, The Benfold pulled into Abu Dhabi, United Arab Emirates, for a four-day port call.
-Port visit to Kuwait City from Oct.
+September 27, The Benfold pulled into Abu Dhabi, United Arab Emirates, for a four-day port call; Port visit to Kuwait City from Oct.
 19-22.

 October 28, The guided-missile destroyer pulled into Dubai, U.A.E., for a four-day port visit.

-November 17, DDG 65 arrived in Bunbury, Australia, for a four-day port visit.
-Port call to Melbourne from Nov.
-25-29.
-Ammo offload at Pearl Harbor, Hawaii, from Dec.
+November 17, DDG 65 arrived in Bunbury, Australia, for a four-day port visit; Port call to Melbourne from Nov.
+25-29; Ammo offload at Pearl Harbor, Hawaii, from Dec.
 10-12.

 December 17, USS Benfold returned to Naval Station San Diego after a six-month Arabian Gulf deployment in support of Maritime Interdiction Operations (MIO).